 In conclusion, the developed two-stage optimization strategy offers a robust and flexible framework for energy management, paving the way for more sustainable and economically viable energy control of flexible energy resources in the face of growing \ac{RE} integration.

-Future work can focus on the transfer of the method to decentralized optimization approaches employing multi-agent systems, as they are inherently suited for the representation of resources under uncertainty and the handling thereof \cite{RWG+23}.

-{ This appendix describes the mathematical modeling of \autoref{optmodel:sitewide}.
+Future work can focus on the transfer of the method to decentralized optimization approaches employing multi-agent systems, as they are inherently suited for the representation of resources under uncertainty and the handling thereof.
+This appendix describes the mathematical modeling of \autoref{optmodel:sitewide}.
 For a detailed explanation please refer to \citet{WRF23b}.
 Additionally, the parameter set is presented.

-\textit{Operational boundaries} are modeled as shown in \autoref{eq:power-boundaries-resource}~\cite{WRF23b}. } {
+\textit{Operational boundaries} are modeled as shown in \autoref{eq:power-boundaries-resource}~\cite{WRF23b}.